-As Honduras is in the process of restructuring and modernizing its customs procedures, it is vital that U.S. exporters pay close attention to documentary risks, making sure that all required documents are carefully completed in order to avoid delays or heavy fines when clearing goods through customs.
+As Honduras is in the process of restructuring and modernizing its customs procedures, it is vital that U.S. exporters pay close attention to documentation requirements, making sure that all required documents are carefully completed in order to avoid delays or heavy fines when clearing goods through customs.

 Imports of raw and processed agricultural products need an import permit application issued by the National Service of Food Safety, Plant and Animal Health (SENASA) of the Secretariat of Agriculture and Livestock (SAG).
+Import permits can now be requested and obtained via SENASA’s online platform.
 In addition to issuing import permits, SENASA regulates the inspection of all agricultural products entering Honduras.

 - Phyto- or Zoo-Sanitary Certificate

 The documents listed above, and the import request must be clear, with consistent information about the importer and exporter, amounts, product description, origin and point of shipping.
 SENASA requires that the certificates be filled out completely with the name, date, and signature of the official issuing the certificate.

 Agricultural imports of food products – raw or processed – of animal origin should show the expiration date, lot number and production date in Spanish on the shipping carton(s).
 The dates must be provided in the Day/Month/Year format (DD/MM/YYYY).
 If a first-time exporter does not comply with this requirement, the product is retained and SENASA allows a label to be applied.
 However, if the exporter has not repeatedly had the required labels, the product is not allowed entry.